Digital-Preservation-Finland/warc-migrator/README.rst

 1. The final file will be a compressed WARC file (.warc.gz)

-2. Some ARC and WARC files are origininally compressed with a single gzip compression, with having all the records in the same compression.
+2. Some ARC and WARC files are originally compressed with a single gzip compression, with having all the records in the same compression.
 This disallows seeking.
 The migration fixes these so that each record is gzipped one-by-one, which will eventually create a multi-member gzip file.